MarkSpencerTan/pokemaster_bot/README.md

 # pokemaster_bot
-A discord pokemon rpg bot made with python
+A discord pokemon rpg bot made with python.
+Originally made by Mark Spencer Tan, this fork is updated to work with PokeApi v3

 # how to setup
 1. fill out settings.py with appropriate variables